Boo at the L.A. Zoo

 Spooky Story time (11:30 a.m. and 1 p.m.)

 Enjoy spine-tingling live readings with author/illustrator team Suzanne and Max Lang (Grumpy Monkey Don’t Be Scared) on Saturdays and the L.A.
-Public Library Children’s Librarians on Sundays.
+Public Library Children’s Librarians with tales of mystery, suspense, and the supernatural on Sundays.

 Stop by to learn some frightfully fun facts that will make you shriek with amazement and delight.